 What is Craniosacral Therapy?

-Two notions are integral to craniosacral therapy.
-Humans are rhythmic.
-Breathing patterns, hormonal cycles and circadian rhythms strongly influence our health.
+- Humans are rhythmic: Breathing patterns, hormonal cycles and circadian rhythms strongly influence our health.
 Neurological rhythms in children can predict language development.
 Even our relationships are rhythmic — the hearts of couples beat together (cardiac synchrony).

 These two ideas — that the body is rhythmic, and that it knows how to heal — lie at the heart of the practice.

-Deep listening and trust are integral to the work — trust that what has been carried alone can, in the presence of another, begin to be felt.
-I support people to access sensations and feelings that reside at the edge of their awareness.
-These feelings are akin to imprints from the past that left traces in our body which continue to influence how we live and how we are.
+Deep listening and trust are at the heart of the work — trust that what has been carried alone can, in the presence of another, begin to be felt.
+Past experience leaves imprints in the body that continue to shape how we live and how we are.
+I support people to access these imprints as they emerge at the edge of awareness.

-Agency & the Autonomic Nervous System
+The Autonomic Nervous System & Agency

 What to Expect